miragejs/miragejs/README.md

 ```

 In the future, we plan on making factories with a simpler API to help you add data to your Pretender server's store.
 But fundamentally, the point here is that the routes and config you've defined for your Pretender server will be shared across your development and testing environments.

+Another benefit of separating your server's routes from its data is that your tests become less brittle.
+Say you change your API for some route from using links (async model relationships) to having everything sideloaded.
+The only thing you need to change here is the related route definition, in your `/pretender/config.js` file.
+You won't need to update your tests, since they just specify what's in the store at the time of the test (which wouldn't change in this case).

 -----